pyeventsourcing/eventsourcing/README.md

 ## Features

 **Worked Examples**
-Simple example application, with an example entity class, a repository containing entity instances, and a factory method for creating entities (see below).
+Simple application, with example entity class, event sourced entity repository, and factory method for creating new entities (see below).
 There is a more sophisticated version of the example application below.
 Also in the 'contrib' folder, there is a persistent generalized suffix tree, implemented using this library.

 **Abstract Base Classes and Test Cases**
 Simple to develop new applications, with custom entities, repositories,